callummscott/todo-list/README.md

 4. Start the server with `npm start`
 5. Now just connect to `localhost:<process.env.PORT>` and get started!

 ### Acknowledgements

-Thanks to <a href="https://appbrewery.com/">appbrewery</a> and their full-stack web development course for the skeleton of this project from which the functionality was added.
+Thanks to [appbrewery]("https://appbrewery.com/") and their full-stack web development course for the skeleton of this project from which the functionality was added.